klrmn/nose-selenium/README.rst

                             environmental variable SAUCE_USERNAME.
       --sauce-apikey=str    API Key for sauce labs account.
 May be stored in environmental variable SAUCE_APIKEY.
+      --saved-files-storage Full path to place to store screenshots and html dumps.
+                            May be stored in environmental variable SAVED_FILES_PATH.

 Example Commands
 ----------------